brunaellen/JavaFX-project/README.md

 # Estate Agent Application

 ## About The Project:
-A GUI to manage properties of an Estate Agents company.
+A GUI (Graphical User Interface) to manage properties of an Estate Agents company.

 ### Functionality:
 The window provides functionality to: